emerald-dao/beginner-cadence-course/chapter5/day2/README.md

 ```

 We still didn't implement the function, but we enforced a restriction: the account that implements this contract interface MUST do the following:
-1. Define a `greeting` String
+1. Define a `greeting` string
 2. Define a `changeGreeting` function
-3. Furthermore, becaue of the post condition, they must update the `greeting` appropriately to be the `newGreeting` passed in.
+3. Furthermore, because of the post condition, they must update the `greeting` appropriately to be the `newGreeting` passed in.

 This is a great way for us to make sure people are following our rules.

-### Resource interfaces in Contract Interfaces
+### Resource Interfaces in Contract Interfaces

 Let's get fancy, shall we?
 Let's add a resource and a resource interface to our contract interface: